k-dot-greyz/neuro-spicy-devkit/docs/CORE_FOCUS_PLAN.md

 ## **Current Status: TOO MUCH STUFF!** ⚠️

-We've built an amazing foundation, but Kaspars is right - we need to **keep it lean** and focus on the essentials.
+We've built an amazing foundation, but yourname is right - we need to **keep it lean** and focus on the essentials.

 ## **🎯 CORE ESSENTIALS ONLY**